What to Know About Breast Cancer Screening: Q+A with Dr. Elise Desperito

 How can women decide which breast cancer screening guidelines to follow?

 We know from the data that if a woman follows the ACR guidelines and gets an annual mammogram from the age of 40 until 84, she’s going to reduce her risk of dying of breast cancer by 40% in her lifetime.
 That’s pretty remarkable.
 If a woman follows the ACS guidelines, she’ll reduce her risk of dying of breast cancer by 31%.
 And if she follows the USPSTF guidelines, she’ll reduce her risk by 23%.
-That’s a big difference and really important to think about.
+That’s a big difference and really important for a patient to consider when she is making this choice.

 How should patients determine which type of screening is best for them?